colinhiggs/pyramid-jsonapi/README.rst

    ``declarative-base()``.

 #.
 Each model has a single primary_key column.
 This will be auto-detected and
-   copied to an attribute called ``_jsonapi_id``, so...

-   #. ...don't create any columns called ``_jsonapi_id`` and
+   stored in ``__pyramid_jsonapi__`` dict attr in the model.

 #. use a separate primary key for association objects rather than the
    composite key defined by the left and right referenced foreign keys.

 #.
 You are happy to give your collection end-points the same name as the
    corresponding database table (can be overridden).